-Bonds such as this one are not readily realisable.
+Bonds such as these are not readily realisable.
 They tend to be illiquid and hard to sell and value.
-This should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
+They should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

-The S1 bond is technically transferable, however there is no secondary market, so investors should assume it will need to be held for the full term.
+The S1 bonds are technically transferable, however, there is no secondary market, so investors should assume they will need to be held for the full term.

-Interest is rolled up and not paid out until redemption.
-So, if you invest in the Bond on November you will wait 39 months until Jan 2022 before you get anything back.
+If you invest in the S01 tranche, interest is rolled up and not paid out until redemption.
+So, if you invest in the Bond in March you will wait until January 2022 before you get anything back.